Leeds sack Bielsa after Tottenham defeat as chairman bids to 'secure Premier League status'

 Leeds broke the record for the most goals shipped in a single month of Premier League football (20) after conceding four against Spurs at Elland Road, and are now just two points above the drop zone in 16th.

-Bielsa has paid the ultimate price for their poor form, with the Yorkshire-based club's chairman Andrea Radrizzani confirming his departure in an official statement on Sunday.
+Bielsa has paid the price for their poor form, with the Yorkshire-based club's chairman Radrizzani confirming his departure in an official statement on Sunday.

 "This has been the toughest decision I have had to make during my tenure at Leeds United, taking into account all the success Marcelo has had at the club," said Radrizzani.